 Sometimes a question strikes in my mind, “what if there was no urbanization?”
 Would there still be issues like Global Warming, Water Crisis, wildlife extinction, Hazardous waste, etc.?
-Then I again convince my mind with all the advantages urbanization has brought to this world.
+Then I again convince my mind of all the advantages urbanization has brought to this world.
 Well, but what are the advantages apart from making us lazy or work above our limits for earning a living?
 This post will take you on the journey through the ethics of Himalayan Tribes.
 How their innocence of the modern notions precisely help them to balance the nature.
 This is the reason why since ages they are living in pure harmony with nature.

-“Devi Puja”- An event to worship the goddess of forest:
+“Devi Puja”- An event to worship the goddess of the forest:

 This type of worshiping ceremony is like a picnic in the wild.
-In this event, all the Villagers (all males, no females are allowed) contribute some funds and gather in a sacred place of forest every year.
+For this event, all the Villagers of the Himalayan Tribes(only males ) contribute some funds.
+Then they gather in a sacred place of forest every year.
 The sacred place (mostly the places that have natural spring or any natural sources of drinking water) is always inside the dense forest, and every village has one such place, reserved for this ritual.
 They gather with their offerings of fruits, rice and even animals like chicken and goat to sacrifice.
 After the sacrifice, they organize a feast and all the villagers enjoy it inside the forest and come to the village in the evening.
 The villagers never enter into the reserved part of the forest.
 All the activities like the collection of firewood, fishing, hunting, cattle grazing are prohibited in the reserved area.
 It is because they believe that if they do so, the Goddess of the forest will curse the village.
-The superstition protects and saves the Forest from getting destroyed.
+The superstition protects and saves the Forest from the destruction.

-Your private parts will be infected if you pee or poo in the divine places like natural springs, source of rivers, and lakes:
+Your private parts will catch the infection if you pee or poo in the divine places like natural springs, the source of rivers, and lakes:

 You should never do this if you are near any natural source of water.
-This belief protects all the natural sources of water in the forests from getting contaminated.
-The rivers and streams get contaminated only when it reaches the cities where no such superstitious beliefs exist.
+This belief of the Himalayan tribes protects all the natural sources of water in the forests from contamination.
+The rivers and streams contaminate only when it reaches the cities where no such superstitious beliefs exist.
 What an easy way to fight the problems of River pollution.

 Never imitate any sounds during the night time in the Forest:

 There are countless such superstitions that have become extinct today.
-The reason is never passed on to next generation.
+The reason never passes on to the next generation.
 The other reason is the urbanization.
 Today people follow the rules and regulations set under the protocols at an international level.
-In such protocols the laws and claws of penalty acts are made, departments and legal procedures are set up, the guards with uniform and guns are employed, just for one single thing – Conservation of Nature.
+Such protocols build the laws and claws of penalty acts.
+They set up departments and legal procedures.
+They employ guards with uniform and guns, and all just for one single thing – Conservation of Nature.